wonhee3472/Code_Challenge/README.md

 ![](Resources/CreateDataBin.png)

 Here, a databin was created by using the `CreateDatabin[]` function and it is stored in the Wofram Data Drop.
-In Data Drop, all the data the users input will be stored.
+In Data Drop, all the data the users enter will be stored.

 - `Name`: The name of the `Databin` is **WL Exercise**
 - `Permissions`: This is set to public so anyone with the ID of this databin can access the data inside it.